 The mediators do not take sides or make judgments about who is right or wrong.
 Mediation is not about assigning blame for the past but about agreeing on a way to overcome current problems and improve the relationship between the people concerned for the future.

 Some disputes are not appropriate for mediation e.g. where there is violence or serious harassment, or where one or both parties are not willing or competent to negotiate.
-Mediation is also inappropriate when one party is looking for enforcement action to be taken against the other party or for judgement from a court or other authority.

 We have ‘Ground Rules’ for our joint meetings, one of which is ‘Respect one another and ‘use respectful language and behaviour’.
 The mediators go through these rules at the beginning of the meeting and our mediators are trained to keep the process under control and to intervene if necessary, very rarely they may have to end the meeting if someone’s behaviour is excessive.